xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 --------------

-The default value for `--server.authentication` is now `true` in the configuration files shipped with ArangoDB.
-This means the server will be started with authentication enabled by default, requiring all client connections to provide authentication data when connecting to ArangoDB APIs.
-Previous ArangoDB versions used the setting `--server.disable-authentication true`, effectively disabling authentication by default.
+The default value for `--server.authentication` is now `true` in the configuration files shipped with AvocadoDB.
+This means the server will be started with authentication enabled by default, requiring all client connections to provide authentication data when connecting to AvocadoDB APIs.
+Previous AvocadoDB versions used the setting `--server.disable-authentication true`, effectively disabling authentication by default.

-The default value for `--server.authentication-system-only` is now `true` in ArangoDB.
+The default value for `--server.authentication-system-only` is now `true` in AvocadoDB.
-That means that Foxx applications running in ArangoDB will be public accessible (at least they will not use ArangoDB's builtin authentication mechanism).
-Only requests to ArangoDB APIs at URL path prefixes `/_api/` and `/_admin` will require authentication.
+That means that Foxx applications running in AvocadoDB will be public accessible (at least they will not use AvocadoDB's builtin authentication mechanism).
+Only requests to AvocadoDB APIs at URL path prefixes `/_api/` and `/_admin` will require authentication.
 To change that, and use the builtin authentication mechanism for Foxx applications too, set `--server.authentication-system-only` to `false`, and make sure to have the option `--server.authentication` set to `true` as well.

 Though enabling the authentication is recommended for production setups, it may be overkill in a development environment.
-To turn off authentication, the option `--server.authentication` can be set to `false` in ArangoDB's configuration file or on the command-line.
+To turn off authentication, the option `--server.authentication` can be set to `false` in AvocadoDB's configuration file or on the command-line.

 Web Admin Interface
 -------------------

-The JavaScript shell has been removed from ArangoDB's web interface.
-The functionality the shell provided is still fully available in the ArangoShell (arangosh) binary shipped with ArangoDB.
+The JavaScript shell has been removed from AvocadoDB's web interface.
+The functionality the shell provided is still fully available in the AvocadoShell (avocadosh) binary shipped with AvocadoDB.

-ArangoShell and client tools
+AvocadoShell and client tools
 ----------------------------

-The ArangoShell (arangosh) and the other client tools bundled with ArangoDB can only connect to an ArangoDB server of version 3.0 or higher.
-They will not connect to an ArangoDB 2.8.
+The AvocadoShell (avocadosh) and the other client tools bundled with AvocadoDB can only connect to an AvocadoDB server of version 3.0 or higher.
+They will not connect to an AvocadoDB 2.8.
 This is because the server HTTP APIs have changed between 2.8 and 3.0, and all client tools uses these APIs.

-In order to connect to earlier versions of ArangoDB with the client tools, an older version of the client tools needs to be kept installed.
+In order to connect to earlier versions of AvocadoDB with the client tools, an older version of the client tools needs to be kept installed.

-The preferred name for the template string generator function `aqlQuery` is now `aql` and is automatically available in arangosh.
-Elsewhere, it can be loaded like `const aql = require('@arangodb').aql`.
+The preferred name for the template string generator function `aqlQuery` is now `aql` and is automatically available in avocadosh.
+Elsewhere, it can be loaded like `const aql = require('@avocadodb').aql`.

 ### Command-line options added

 All client tools in 3.0 provide an option `--server.max-packet-size` for controlling the maximum size of HTTP packets to be handled by the client tools.
-The default value is 128 MB, as in previous versions of ArangoDB.
+The default value is 128 MB, as in previous versions of AvocadoDB.
 In contrast to previous versions in which the value was hard-coded, the option is now configurable.
 It can be increased to make the client tools handle very large HTTP result messages sent by the server.